-My name is Shane Ruddy, and I am a civil engineering student attending Worcester Polytechnic Institute in Worcester, Massachusetts.
-I worked alongside Miljøpunkt Nørrebro to address the lack of green space and the flooding problem in Copenhagen.
-Daylighting Ladegårdsåen, a buried piped canal, was our solution.
+Shane Ruddy, a civil engineering student attending Worcester Polytechnic Institute in Worcester, Massachusetts, worked alongside Miljøpunkt Nørrebro to address the lack of green space and the flooding problem in Copenhagen.
+This page is a summary of the project.

 Copenhagen faces many environmental problems; the most compelling are a lack of green space and recent extreme rainfall causing flooding.
 This project aimed to address these problems by (1) investigating the possibility of daylighting Ladegårdsåen, a piped canal that is located under the busiest road in Copenhagen, the Ågade-Åboulevard (AA), and (2) developing a feasible design concept that our sponsor, Miljøpunkt Nørrebro, and other stakeholders might pursue further.